dantheand/msms_structure_annot/README.md

 If you just want to take a quick peek at the code, use a Binder instance to interactively explore the example Jupyter notebooks in `/notebooks`. ([binder link](https://mybinder.org/v2/gh/dantheand/msms_structure_annot/2c3342c374ff8129687ca0300d3b27541448a8ec))

-### First-time use: create and install conda environment
+### First-time use: install conda environment and package

 Download the repository (e.g., on Github use the green "Clone or download" button, then "Download ZIP").